How to create sprite sheets & animations for PixiJS 8

 Testing the scene in your browser

-You can't open the application in the browser directly by opening the HTML file.
+You can't run the application by simply opening the HTML file in your browser.
 This is because of security restrictions.
 PixiJS loads the resources dynamically which is not permitted in HTML files loaded from the file system.

-The easiest way to display the application is using a local web browser... but you don't have to install Apache on your computer to do so.
-A simple server like the npm module http-server is sufficient.
+The easiest way to display the application is to use a local web server.
+You don't need to install Apache — a simple server like the npm module http-server is sufficient.

-If you already have node installed, it's simply opening a command prompt in the folder where your index.html is located.
-Type
+If you already have node installed, open a command prompt in the folder where your index.html is located and type:

 npx http-server -c-1 .

-The -c-1 option disables caching - which is important during development.
-Otherwise, you might not see changes after editing files in the browser.
+The -c-1 option disables caching, which is important during development.
+Otherwise, you might not see changes after editing files.

-And open http://localhost:8080 in your browser.
-You should now see the background of the game scene:
+Now open http://localhost:8080 in your browser.
+You should see the background of the game scene:

 Background scene for the PixiJS sprite sheet demo